A Message from the Commissioner

-As part of this implementation, the Department of Planning, Transport and Infrastructure (DPTI) has undertaken demographic research to determine the Island’s expected growth associated to developments.
-The report prepared by DPTI highlights the need for an additional 890 dwellings to accommodate new residents by 2031.
+As part of this implementation, the Department of Infrastructure and Transport (DIT) has undertaken demographic research to determine the Island’s expected growth associated to developments.
+The report prepared by DIT highlights the need for an additional 890 dwellings to accommodate new residents by 2031.

 The Commissioner has also been meeting with local contractors and mainland developers to look at opportunities to address housing needs on the Island and increase the affordability of housing design and construction.

 OCKI will continue to deliver on Part 1 of the Implementation Plan for Housing that assesses the projected housing demands before working across the private and public sector to establish possible solutions to address the needs.

 To find out more about Board Members of the Local Advisory Boards or to view the Terms of Reference visit the Local Advisory Board page of our website.

 Congratulations to Maxine McSherry who has been appointed as Kangaroo Island Community Education Principal for 5 years.
 Maxine, who has been acting in the role for the last year was awarded the contract last month.
 We look forward to continuing to work with Maxine and KICE.